mviereck/x11docker/README.md

    - `--home=$HOME` will use your host home as container home.
 Discouraged, use with care.
    - `--share $HOME` will symlink your host home as a subfolder of container home.

 Note that x11docker copies files from `/etc/skel` in container to `HOME` if `HOME` is empty.
-That allows to provide customized user settings.
+That allows to provide predefined user configurations in the image.

 ### GPU hardware acceleration
 Hardware acceleration for OpenGL is possible with option `-g, --gpu`.